jgrantprog1993/project_loyaltyApp/readme.md

 ![alt text](https://github.com/jgrantprog1993/project_PWA_test1/blob/main/public/images/playstore.png)

 ## Description
-This project is a prototype of a progressive web application (PWA), that allows benefits both consumer and business.
+This project is a prototype of a loyalty rewards progressive web application (PWA), which uses a CMS to manage the backend.
+The app benefits both consumer and business.
 The consumer can search for a nearby business, checkout the Opening hours, gain loyalty points from there and store them via the app.
 The business can promoter their store via special offers, and gets insights from the number of user interactions i.e.